xxczaki/airly/readme.md

 Maximum number of installations to return; negative value means no limit.

-### airly.nearestIdMeasurements(lat, lng, maxDistanceKM)
+### airly.nearestMeasurements(lat, lng, maxDistanceKM)

-> Returns measurements for an installation closest to a given location.
+> Returns detailed measurements (current, historical and future) from the installation which is closest to a given point

 **lat**